open-contracting/standard/docs/guidance/map/contract_suspension.md

 # Contract suspension

-A contract can be suspended after it is signed.
-A suspended contract is still legally in force, but work has been temporarily suspended.
-For example, a contract might be suspended in the following scenarios:
+A contract suspension is a temporary cessation of performance.
+A contract can be suspended after it is signed, and the contract is legally in force until it is terminated.
+Contract suspension is different from early termination, which is a permanent cessation of performance.

+A contract might be suspended if, for example:

 * the buyer suspends a contract because the supplier fails to perform.
 * the supplier suspends a contract because the buyer fails to pay.
 * either party suspends a contract due to force majeure.

-Contract suspension is not the same as termination, which is a permanent cessation of performance.

 In OCDS, the `contracts.status` field describes the status of a contract, using codes from the [contract status codelist](https://standard.open-contracting.org/latest/en/schema/codelists/#contract-status).
 The `contracts.statusDetails` field can be used to provide additional details on the status of a contract.